Frequently Asked Questions

 A: ZRTP is the protocol specification we developed that describes how to negotiate session keys for a secure VoIP phone call.
 We have a software development kit, a subroutine library for developers that implements the ZRTP protocol, called libZRTP, which can be integrated into VoIP applications.
 And we have a complete software application called Zfone that showcases the libZRTP SDK.
 Zfone is ready to run for end users, not just VoIP developers.
 Zfone is not itself a VoIP client-- it is an "adapter" that lets you make secure phone calls using your favorite VoIP client.
 If you are developing your own VoIP application and you want to build in ZRTP capabilities, you should get our libZRTP SDK.
 If you just want to make secure VoIP phone calls as an end user, get Zfone.

-A: I'm a firm believer in publishing the source code for cryptographic software for peer review, to build public confidence that it contains no back doors, a tradition I started in 1991 with PGP.
+I'm a firm believer in publishing the source code for cryptographic software for peer review, to build public confidence that it contains no back doors, a tradition I started in 1991 with PGP.
 PGP is a proprietary product, even though the source code is available for peer review.
 Publishing the source code for peer review is not the same as making it availble under an open source license.
-I've paid for this Zfone project out of my own personal funds, and I'd like to continue paying my engineers to make improvements and make a living while I'm doing this.
-Because of that, I was at first reluctant to license Zfone under an open source license.
-But a number of people suggested I could still make money if I made at least part of Zfone available under a dual-licensing approach, with GPL licensing for inclusion in open source projects, and commercial licensing for proprietary products.
-Some software, such as MySQL, has taken this path.
-So I decided to take the plunge and dual-license the Zfone SDK.
-This transition to a dual-licensed GPL approach will go into effect when we finish our beta test phase, which should be Real Soon Now.

 Zfone has several major components, and not all of them are published under the same licensing terms.
-The entire body of source code for the complete Zfone client software is published for peer review.
-In addition, the Zfone libZRTP SDK library is published under the GPL version 2.
-The libZRTP SDK may be included in any GPL project (and if you need it for other non-GPL open source applications, contact us).
-However, the rest of the Zfone application as a whole (as opposed to just the libZRTP SDK library) remains proprietary, and is published for public peer review, but not under an open source license.
-For a full discussion of this, see the Zfone Licensing Policy page.
+The entire body of source code for the complete Zfone client software is published for peer review purposes.
+In addition, the Zfone libZRTP SDK library is published under the AGPL version 3.
+However, the rest of the Zfone application remains proprietary.
+That's why we show you an End User License Agreement before you download Zfone.

 Q: Is Zfone covered by any patents?

-A: I think software patents stifle innovation and have done a great deal of harm to the software industry, especially in the crypto world.
-I agree with the League for Programming Freedom on this matter.
+A: Yes, but don't worry-- we offer a royalty-free patent license to anyone who doesn't sue us.
+I think software patents stifle innovation and have done a great deal of harm to the software industry, especially in the crypto world.
 The RSA patent holders wielded their patent to do all they could to destroy PGP in the 1990s.
-I don't ever want to experience this problem again, so I applied for a patent relating to some aspects of Zfone and plan to use it defensively against other companies who might make patent claims against us in the future.
-We have filed an Intellectual Property declaration with the IETF regarding any patent rights we may have in the future, and have offered a royalty-free license under most conditions, for people who don't sue us.
+I don't ever want to experience this problem again, so our patent is purely defensive.
 Having the patent also allows us to better serve the user community's interests by providing leverage to get other ZRTP implementors to abide by ZRTP's back-door-resistant features.
-For more details, see the IPR statement we filed with the IETF.
-Keep in mind that the IPR statement is not the real license, which would contain the definitive details.

 Q: Do you support Elliptic Curve Diffie-Hellman?

-A: Why, yes, it just so happens, we do.
+A: Yes, we do.
 Although ZRTP always supports classic Diffie-Hellman, if you license our libZRTP SDK, we offer optional support for the ECDH protocol as defined by NIST SP 800-56A and NSA Suite B, which uses the same elliptic curves as used by ECDSA in FIPS 186-3.
 Elliptic curve algorithms are the next generation of public key cryptography, offering a level of security that better matches the full key strength of AES-256.
 The free versions of Zfone do not support ECDH.

 Q: Does Zfone work with Skype?

 A: No. Skype uses a closed proprietary protocol, which they do not publish.
-That makes it hard to make Zfone work with it.
-Skype does not interoperate with the rest of the VoIP industry, which is built on open standards.
+That makes it difficult to design Zfone to work with it.
+Skype intentionally does not interoperate with the rest of the VoIP industry, which is built on open standards.
 I decided to follow the industry standards.

 Q: Does Zfone work with plain old telephone service (POTS) phones?